music-encoding/guidelines/_guidelines-dev/02-shared/03-sharedcommonattributes/01-sharedbasicattributes.md

 version: "dev"
 ---

 The most general attributes that are very frequently encountered in MEI files are not even native MEI attributes but are coming from the basic definition of XML in the XML-namespace [http://www.w3.org/XML/1998/namespace](http://www.w3.org/XML/1998/namespace).
-MEI redefines some of them in the {% include link att="basic" %} att.basic class.
+MEI redefines some of them in the {% include link att="basic" %} class.

 {% include desc atts="att.id/xml---id" %}